ashishBharadwaj/flawesome/README.md

 <img src="assets/ScreenShotTab3.png" alt="Application Tab 3 Screenshot">

-# Built Using
-    react & electron

 # Download
 Go to release and download the latest application setup
 <img src="assets/ScreenshotRelease.png" alt="Release Screenshot">

 **Currently I have only generated the package for Windows, but soon it will be available for macos and linux aswell.**